sleepdiary/core/src/SpreadsheetTable/README.md

 5. values that match `/alco/i` indicate the user is drinking an alcoholic drink
 6. values that match `/caffeine|coffee|tea|cola/i` indicate the user is drinking a caffeinated drink
 7. values that match both `/choc/i` and `/drink/i` indicate the user is drinking a chocolate drink
-8. values that match `/drink/i` but none of the above drinks indicate the user is drinking something that is neither alcoholic, caffeniated nor chocolate
+8. values that match `/drink/i` but none of the above indicate the user is drinking something that is neither alcoholic, caffeniated nor chocolate
 9. values that match `/pill|tranq/i` indicate the user is taking a sleeping pill or tranquiliser
 10. values that match `/exercise/i` indicate the user is exercising
 11. values that match `/toilet|bathroom|loo/i` indicate the user is using the toilet